 Diagnostic imaging and clinical laboratory fees can be exorbitant when delivered by insurance-based or hospital-affiliated providers.
-A physician may recommend a particular lab or imaging center, but where you schedule your appointment is entirely up to you.
+A physician may recommend a particular lab or imaging center, but where you schedule the appointment is entirely up to you.
 Opting to use a private pay lab or imaging center often results in significant savings.
-While there are some national private pay providers for lab services, but imaging centers that use this payment method tend to be specific to a city or region.
+While there are some national self-pay providers of lab services, imaging centers that use this payment method tend to be specific to a city or region.

-I did a quick web search and found a great private pay center close to my home.
-I was charged $150 for the scan, which used state-of-the-art minimal radiation equipment.
-This price included a review of thes resuts by a board certified radiologist, and I was able to forward the results to my husband’s doctor.
-The review alone probably would have cost an additional $350 through the hospital center.
+I did a quick web search and found a great private pay imaging center close to home.
+The scan, which used state-of-the-art minimal radiation equipment, cost us only $150.
+This price included a review of the results by a board certified radiologist, and I was able to forward the results to my husband’s doctor.
+The review alone probably would have cost an additional $350 at the hospital center.
 Thanks to my resourcefulness and determination, I was able to get my late husband the scan he needed, and we paid around 83 percent less with no compromise in quality.

-Laboratory Tests and Services
+Self-Pay Laboratory Tests and Services

-Diagnostic Imaging Centers
+Private Pay Diagnostic Imaging Centers

 Imaging centers also tend to keep prices low by not accepting any form of insurance.
 While many labs do not require a doctor’s order or referral, this is not the case for imaging.
 The imaging center you select will provide a fax number that physicians can use to send their orders for services like MRIs, X-rays, PET scans, ultrasounds and ECGs (EKGs).
 During your search, be sure to check that any potential providers are accredited by the American College of Radiology (ACR).

 Do Your Research